isotopp/isotopp.github.io/content/posts/2023-05-15-50-years-in-filesystems-vnodes.md

 and can call the `root` function for that `vfs` to get the root `vnode` for that filesystem, replacing the current `vnode` being worked on.

 The inverse must also be possible:
-When resolving a "`..`" component and the current `vnode` has a root flag set in its flags field, we go from the current `vnode` to the `vfs` following the `vfsmountedhere` pointer.
+When resolving a "`..`" component and the current `vnode` has a root flag set in its "flags" field, we go from the current `vnode` to the `vfs` following the `vfsmountedhere` pointer.
 Then we can use the `vnodecovered` field in that `vfs` to get the `vnode` of the superior filesystem.